Accounting for Share Capital means a company usually raises its capital in the form of shares (called share capital) and debentures (debt capital.)

 Companies can be classified either based on the liability of their members or based on the number of members.
 Based on the liability of its members the companies can be classified into the following three categories:

-- Companies Limited by Guarantee: n this case, the liability of its members is limited to the amount they undertake to contribute to the event of the company being wound up.
+In this case, the liability of its members is limited to the amount they undertake to contribute in the event of the company being wound up.
 Thus, the liability of the members will arise only in the event of its winding up.

-- Public Company: A public company means a company which (a) is not a private company; (b) is a company that is not a subsidiary of a private company.
+A public company means a company that (a) is not a private company; (b) is a company that is not a subsidiary of a private company.

-- One Person Company: Sec.
+Sec.
 2 (62) of the companies Act, 2013, defines OPC as a “company which has only one person as a member”.
 Rule 3 of the Companies (Incorporation) Rules, 2014 provides that: (i) Only a natural person is an Indian citizen and resident in India can form a one-person company, (ii) It cannot carry out non-banking financial investment activities. (iii) Its paid-up share capital is not more than Rs.
 50 Lakhs (iv) Its average annual turnover of three years does not exceed Rs.
-2 Crores
+2 Crores.

 A company, being an artificial person, cannot generate its own capital which has necessarily to be collected from several persons.
 These persons are known as shareholders and the amount contributed by them is called share capital.
 Since the number of shareholders is very very large, a separate capital account cannot be opened for each one of them.
 Hence, innumerable streams of capital contribution merge their identities in a common capital account called ‘Share Capital Account’.